How do I apply for an Alternative Break trip?

 How can I be a trip leader?

-You must be a past participant or have equivalent experience and fill out an application which is available in April on the main page of this site.
+You must be a past participant or have equivalent experience and fill out an application.